 Fortunately we were already entirely cloud-based, with all project files and footage accessible remotely.
 This has allowed our editors and animators to continue their work seamlessly from home.

-We now have one editor in the office most days to utilise our gigabit-speed internet and access archive footage to assist clients' frequent requests to make use of existing footage and projects.
+All our editors have now returned to office full-time out of choice and are able to utilise our gigabit-speed internet and access archive footage to assist clients' frequent requests to make use of existing footage and projects.

 Otherwise, post-production and animation have been and can continue to operate at full capacity with minimal disruption, and many clients have already taken advantage of this by commissioning new animation projects and utilising existing content.

 Since mid-March, like many companies, our attention has shifted to both our internal brand and to-do lists and planning and strategy of our clients to help them survive and grow during and after this period.